 I am developmental psychology PhD researcher at Birkbeck College, University of London.
 I work in the Developmental Neurocognition Lab where my colleagues and I use a variety of research methods to investigate how and why children cognitively develop in different ways.
-I also work with researchers at the Centre for Educational Neuroscience where we work with schools, psychologists, neuroscientists and child development experts to translate our research into educational practice.
+I also work with researchers at the Centre for Educational Neuroscience where we collaborate with teachers, psychologists, neuroscientists and child development experts to translate our research into educational practice.

 My research focuses on understanding how children form analogies and how to apply this knowledge to various aspects of children’s development.
 I am also interested in children’s language, conceptual and creative development and the interaction between these domains.